-Due to the lack of textual records about techniques of processing and preserving tea, we will rely on ethnographical studies and the treatment of herbal medicine in the same period as cross-references.
+Due to the lack of textual records about techniques for processing and preserving tea, we will rely on ethnographic studies and the treatment of herbal medicine from the same period.
 The Daguan Treatise mentions steaming, compressing, and baking.
-What these methods aim at is to squeeze water from the tea buds and leaves while retaining or even strengthening the taste and fragrance of the tea.
-Where did they learn what to do with the raw tea?
-When a large amount of raw tea was harvested, it needed to be dried and preserved rapidly and properly in order to be transported to distant regions, for example, from Fujian to Henan.
-Otherwise, the tea would decay and rot.
-The Northern Song farmers might have learned the related technical know-hows from the ancients, but how did the ancients know about this?
+These methods aim to squeeze water from the tea buds and leaves while preserving, or even enhancing, the taste and fragrance of the tea.
+Where did they learn how to process raw tea?
+When a large amount of raw tea was harvested, it needed to be dried and preserved quickly and correctly so that it could be transported to distant regions, for example, from Fujian to Henan.
+Otherwise, the tea would rot.
+The necessary techniques may have been passed down to the Northern Song tea farmers from the ancient Chinese.
+But how did the ancients know about this?

-The processing and preservation of tea were related to the techniques of the drying and processing of herbal medicine.
-We mention in our discussion of the drying and processing techniques of medical herbs in Chapter 1 that the Fifty-two Prescriptions in the Western Han period, the Lei’s Treatise in the fifth century, and the various medical texts compiled before and during the Northern Song reveal that medicinal practitioners and scholars possessed sophisticated knowledge of preserving herbal medicine.
-The major aims of these methods were to extracting water from the medicine and retaining and strengthening their medicinal functions (taste and fragrance), very similar to those of preserving tea.
-Today, we know that extracting water from food helps kill bacteria and other microorganisms, and heating destroys the structures of enzymes, which were major causes of the rotting of food.
-A Northern Song tea peasant would not have known about bacteria and enzymes, but he knew steaming, compressing, and baking helped preserve tea for a longer time.
+The processing and preservation of tea were related to the drying and processing techniques for herbal medicine.
+We mentioned in our discussion of the drying and processing techniques of medical herbs in Chapter 1 that the Fifty-two Prescriptions in the Western Han period, Lei’s Treatise in the fifth century, and the various medical texts compiled before and during the Northern Song reveal that medicinal practitioners and scholars possessed sophisticated knowledge for preserving herbal medicines.
+The aim of these methods was to extract water from the medicinal herbs while retaining and reinforcing their medicinal functions (taste and fragrance).
+This is not at all unlike the aim of processing tea leaves.
+Today, we know that extracting water from food helps kill bacteria and other microorganisms and that heating denatures the enzymes that are a major cause of food rotting.
+Northern Song tea farmers would not have known about bacteria and enzymes, but they would certainly have known from inherited wisdom and experience that steaming, compressing, and baking helped preserve tea and other herbs for longer.

-In the following, we will compare the techniques used to process tea and herbal medicine in detail to explore their relationships, although no Northern Song tea writers explicitly admitted the close relationship between tea and herbal medicine.
-As introduced above, Lei Xiao and his contemporaneous writers in the fifth century developed numerous drying and processing methods and laid the theoretical and practical foundations for the technical corpus of drying and processing.
+In the following sections, we compare the techniques used to process tea and herbal medicine to explore the relationship between the two processes despite the fact that no Northern Song tea writer explicitly mentions the relationship between tea and herbal medicine.
+As mentioned above, Lei Xiao and his fifth-century contemporaries developed numerous drying and processing methods and laid the theoretical and practical foundations for the technical tradition of drying and processing.
 Tea makers consulted and incorporated these methods into their tea-making process, just as the Daguan Treatise authors borrowed the descriptions of the drying and processing processes from the medical texts and constructed their own language in describing tea:

-1. the “Location,” “Season,” “Picking and Choosing,” and “Identification” chapters of the Daguan Treatise: these could be based on the medicinal reasons of selecting the best medicine picked in certain seasons and regions.
-Lei Xiao and others used babury wolfberry fruit (gouji, LPN: Lycii fructus) as an example to illustrate the rationale behind the method.
-They suggested that in the spring one eats the leaves of the gouji, in the summer the seeds, and in the autumn and winter the roots and seeds.
-They also proposed that one uses the seeds of pepper (Hujiao, LPN: Piperis fructus) from the so-called “barbarian regions,” and the shells of Hanjiao from the Chinese regions as medicine.
-Medicinal practitioners believed that herbs from different regions had various degrees of medicinal power, different parts of the herbs yielded different functions, and the same herbs functioned differently in certain seasons.
-Tea makers and lovers shared the same beliefs and explored them into related chapters in tea texts.
+1. the “Location,” “Season,” “Picking and Selecting,” and “Identification” chapters of the Daguan Treatise could be based on the medicinal reasons for selecting the best herbs picked in certain seasons and regions.
+Lei Xiao and others used barbary wolfberry fruit [gouji (Ch.), Lycii fructus (LPN)] as an example to illustrate the rationale behind the method.
+They suggested that in the spring, one should eat the leaves of the gouji; in the summer, the seeds; and in the autumn and winter, the roots and seeds.
+They also proposed that one use pepper seeds [Hujiao (Ch.), Piperis fructus (LPN)] from the so-called “barbarian regions” and the shells of Hanjiao from within China as medicine.
+Medicinal herbalists believed that plants from different regions had different degrees of medicinal power, different parts of the herbs performed different functions, and the same herb functioned differently in certain seasons.
+Tea-makers and drinkers shared the same beliefs and explored them in chapters in tea texts modelled on medicinal texts.